 The bird itself appears to be a juvenile female, with a brownish back and visible, chevron-like chest markings.
 It looks like a 1st/2nd year, but not great at identifying age.
 I would be grateful for any ideas on its exact age.

-Eventually, after gathering enough satisfying shots at least, the remaining parts of the pigeon were gathered and she flew over the wall and out of sight in the neighbouring gardens.
+Eventually, after gathering enough satisfying shots at least, the remaining parts of the dove were gathered and she flew over the wall and out of sight in the neighbouring gardens.
 The smaller birds returned, and I thought she was gone.
 But when I got back at about 16.30, all the Starlings suddenly alarmed and she flew into an evergreen out of sight.

 Although not a mightily rare bird, it was quite incredible watching it hunt in our relatively small garden!
 Who knows what might happen tomorrow morning...